For Cubs, season ends on sour note with loss to Rockies

 Trevor Story grounded a single through the left side and Gerardo Parra lined one to right, putting runners at first and third.
 Wolters — who came into the game as part of a double switch in the 12th — then drove an RBI single up the middle.

-In the bottom half, Terrance Gore got sent back to the box following a replay challenge after the umpire initially ruled he was hit by a pitch from Scott Oberg.
-Gore, Javier Baez and Albert Almora then struck out, bringing a marathon game and a difficult season to a fitting end.
+In the bottom half, Terrance Gore acted as if he was hit by a tight pitch leading off and ran to first before being ordered back to the box.
+The Cubs challenged the call to no avail.
+Gore, Baez and Albert Almora Jr. then struck out, bringing a marathon game and a difficult season to a fitting end.

-“Yea, we played that game a lot,” manager Joe Maddon said.
-“Believe me, it was on my mind for a large part of it.
-We had some opportunities, we just could not cash in.
-They pitched really well, too, but we need to figure that out in the offseason next spring training.
-As my buddy Dave would say, we left too much chicken on the bone right there.
-We’ve had plenty of opportunities and I’m not here to denigrate anybody, our work’s put in, the hay’s in the barn, everybody cares, it just didn’t play out this way offensively.
-We caught the ball, we pitched really, really well.
-Like I said, the esprit de corps I can’t ask for more.
-So it was just something we really have to focus on in the offseason.”
+“We have had a lot of things go awry this year and in spite that have still tied for the most wins in the National League in a 162-game season,” manager Joe Maddon said.
+“Again, that speaks to the quality of the player in the room of the and even though maybe the numbers offensively didn’t matchup, these guys put up 95 wins.”

-The Cubs had a long line of injuries and didn’t get the contributions they expected from some key players.
-That didn’t stop them from going from 4 1/2 games behind Milwaukee to leading the division by five games in early September, only to have the Brewers tie them on the final weekend of the regular season.
+The Cubs had a long line of injuries and didn’t get the contributions they expected from some key players, including Yu Darvish and Kris Bryant.
+That didn’t stop them from going from 4 1/2 games behind Milwaukee in late May to leading the division by five in early September, only to have the Brewers tie them on the final weekend of the regular season.

 It was a bitter end for a team that made the NLCS the previous three years and won a World Series in 2016 that ended a drought dating to 1908.
 A franchise that for decades was defined by heartache has more wins the past four seasons than any other team.